The latest from us on you-know-what.

 To ensure the safety of all guests and our staff, guests are requested to practice social distancing during their stay.

-We have introduced ‘contactless’ check-in and check-out, changed our housekeeping protocol and have implemented NHS track & trace systems to in all of our social spaces, restaurants and cafés.
+We have introduced ‘contactless’ check-in and check-out, changed our housekeeping protocol and have implemented NHS Test & Trace systems to in all of our social spaces.
 We also require face coverings to be worn in our communal spaces, unless seated to eat or drink.

 It is essential we work together to support these efforts at this time, and as such, guests encouraging social gatherings will be asked to leave and reported to the authorities in line with UK Government guidelines.

-Our co-working spaces are yours to enjoy from a social distance - hand sanitiser provided.
-Face coverings must be worn, unless seated to eat or drink, and you will need to provide contact details in line with NHS test & trace.
-If you'd prefer more privacy and the comfort of your own space, our apartments are also well equipped for working.
+In locations where hospitality venues are permitted leisure guests, our co-working spaces will be open to the public.
+Otherwise, our co-working spaces will remain open for Locke guests and residents only.
+Face coverings must be worn unless seated to eat or drink and social distancing must always be observed.
+Guests and residents are also required to provide contact details in line with NHS Test & Trace.
+If you prefer more privacy and the comfort of your own space, our apartments are also well equipped for working.

 Prior to the re-opening of hotels to the public, we partnered with the UK Government and NHS accommodation providers to house essential workers through the crisis period.

-In partnership with Deli Cat & Sons in London and Peru Perdu in Manchester, have activated a grocery delivery service to provide fresh produce and dry goods to our London and Manchester guests and local neighbourhood.
+We have also activated a grocery delivery service to provide fresh produce and dry goods to our London and Manchester guests and local neighbourhood.

 If you need to cancel or amend your booking, drop a note to [email protected] and our bookings team will help you out.